rakeshmagento/core-email-engine/README.md

 3. Run command `docker compose up`, relax for few minutes.
 This will make ready containers and install the require dependecies for the project

+4. Open home page by navigating to ngrok mapped domain or `http://localhost:3000`

+5. Enter your outlook email and click submit to get the code and then redirection happend and get acccess token.

+6. Once receieved the access token it will save these details under user and register subscription to receieve changes on email.

+7. Once the above step complete, the user will be redirected to `/data` page and the sync process will be start, after 10 sec, it will automatic display 10 message.